Anthony Taylor (referee)

-Anthony Taylor (born 20 October 1978) is an English professional football referee from Wythenshawe, Manchester.
+Anthony Taylor (born 20 October 1978) is an English former professional football referee.
 In 2010, he was promoted to the list of Select Group Referees who officiate primarily in the Premier League, and in 2013 became a listed referee for FIFA allowing him to referee European and international matches.
 In 2015, he officiated the Football League Cup final at Wembley Stadium when Chelsea defeated Tottenham Hotspur 2–0.
 Taylor returned to Wembley later that year to officiate the Community Shield as Arsenal beat Chelsea 1–0.
 He refereed the 2017 and 2020 FA Cup finals, both between Chelsea and Arsenal; Arsenal won on both occasions 2–1.
 Upon the selection, he became the first man to referee a second FA Cup final since Arthur Kingscott in 1901.

 Early life

 Taylor was a student at Altrincham Grammar School for Boys.

 Career

 Early career

 Taylor started refereeing in the Northern Premier League in 2002, progressing to officiate in the Conference North in 2004.
 He was appointed to the Football League referees' list at the start of the 2006–07 season and his first appointment was a 0–0 draw between Wrexham and Peterborough United in a League Two match in August 2006.
 In November 2006, he refereed an England under-19s international friendly match against Switzerland under-19s at Gresty Road, the home of Crewe Alexandra; England won 3–2.